The Game Craftsmen Team

 Drew and Evan, at our Kitchen Table Startup.

-Dungeon Master and full stack engineer, Nick has been building freemium browser games and selling virtual goods since 2001, before anyone used the words freemium or virtual goods.
+Dungeon Master and full stack engineer, Nick has been building browser games and selling virtual goods since 2001, before anyone used the words virtual goods.

-Nick loves his players and they love him back
+Sometimes known as BCDC, Nick loves his players and they love him back.

 Noah has played all the games.
 All of them.
 It was part of his job as one of Peanut Lab's earliest employees.